CORRECTED-Ukraine plans to cut budget deficit to 2.4 pct in 2018 - finance minister

 (Corrects deficit target to 2.4 pct, not 2.0 pct)

-KIEV, June 14 Ukraine's government plans to narrow its budget deficit to 2.4 percent next year from an expected 3 percent in 2017, Finance Minister Oleksandr Danylyuk said on Wednesday.
+KIEV, June 14 (Reuters) - Ukraine's government plans to narrow its budget deficit to 2.4 percent next year from an expected 3 percent in 2017, Finance Minister Oleksandr Danylyuk said on Wednesday.

 "We are introducing a deficit target with a view to reaching a deficit-free budget in the long term," Danylyuk said during a televised cabinet meeting.
 "In the short term, we plan to reduce the deficit from 3 percent to 2 percent."
 (Reporting by Natalia Zinets; Writing by Matthias Williams; Editing by Hugh Lawson, Larry King)